Monad (philosophy): Modern philosophy

-The term monad was adopted from Greek philosophy by modern philosophers Giordano Bruno, Anne Conway, Gottfried Wilhelm Leibniz (Monadology), John Dee (The Hieroglyphic Monad), and others.
+The term monad was adopted from Greek philosophy by a number of modern philosophers, including Giordano Bruno, Anne Conway, John Dee (The Hieroglyphic Monad), and Gottfried Wilhelm Leibniz (Monadology).
 The concept of the monad as a universal substance is also used by Theosophists as a synonym for the Sanskrit term "svabhavat"; the Mahatma Letters make frequent use of the term.